 Rumphius' most important work was Het Amboinsch Kruidboek (Herbarium Amboinense).
-The enormous work describes several thousand plants of eastern and central Indonesia and runs to over one thousand six hundred folio pages with 690 illustrations in six volumes
+The enormous work describes several thousand plants of eastern and central Indonesia and runs to over one thousand six hundred folio pages with 690 illustrations in six volumes.

 The original Herbarium was published starting in1741 and the final volume appeared in 1750.
 It consists of the following volumes: